 The esports industry will top $1 billion in 2018, and competitive gaming has helped ageing titles like League of Legends and CS:GO enjoy phenomenal longevity.
 Hundreds of millions of fans across the globe tune in to watch their heroes in action and these tournaments generate a huge buzz.
+Online casinos in NZ are just one of the many businesses in the iGaming industry cashing in on this new craze.
 Competitive gaming therefore represents a massive opportunity for developers to boost sales and a number of titles are bidding to make it as successful esports in 2019.
-Here are some of the leading candidates to break into this lucrative scene in the year ahead:
+Here are some of the leading candidates to break into this lucrative scene in the year ahead.

 Doom is the one of the most iconic games in history and the series has always been a real pioneer in the first-person shooter genre.
 It has sold more than 10 million copies and spawned all manner of film and comic book spin offs since it was launched in 1993, with every new arrival greeted with excitement among large swathes of the gaming community.
 Doom Eternal will be first title since 2016 and the fifth overall in the series.
 It is due to be released later this year.
 Once again it features the Doom Slayer battling the forces of Hell and it places an emphasis on aggressive, push-forward combat.

 The series has never really cracked the esports scene, but that could all change with Doom Eternal.
 Game director Marty Stratton has revealed that his team is developing a new PvP component to push Doom into multiplayer gaming and he is confident that fans will love it.
 Doom already has a huge following and entering the competitive gaming circuit could help it really kick on.
 CS:GO has enjoyed phenomenal success as an esport, while Overwatch is also going strong, and Doom Eternal could emerge as a serious rival to these titles this year.